Warning: Possible spoilers ahead

 In season seven, Tyrion aligns himself with Daenerys, who wants to take back the throne from Tyrion’s family.
 Daenerys rewards Tyrion’s loyalty by appointing him Hand of the Queen.
 In this role, Tyrion acts as Dany’s strategist and advises the Mother of Dragons on the best way to invade Westeros and return to the Iron Throne.

 Financial Lesson: Just because you’ve always done things a certain way doesn’t mean it’s the best way.

 Budgets are a great example of how our spending adjusts to our financial situation.
-When we’re first starting out after graduating college, we likely have a lower salary and more debt, so our budget is a little tighter.
+When we’re first starting out after graduating from college, we likely have a lower salary and more debt, so our budget is a little tighter.
 But as we progress in our careers and our salary increases and our debt load decreases, we may have more money to put away for our retirement or to spend in other ways like travel.

-Same goes for your bank or car insurance company.
+The same goes for your bank or car insurance company.
 If you find another bank offers a better interest rate on a savings account or you could get a lower interest rate on a car loan with a different car insurance company, don’t be afraid to explore your options.

 9. Know your Net Worth

 Last season we watched Daenerys Targaryen return to her home for the first time.
 It was such an emotionally charged moment, we almost missed the part when we learned that the House Targaryen castle, Dragonstone, sits atop mountains of mythical dragon glass.